 Most customers feel more comfortable taking their time when ordering from a self-service kiosk than placing their order with a cashier.
-As a result of feeling less rushed, customers are more inclined to carefully view the menu choices, look at modifiers and side dishes, and consider upsell and cross-sell suggestions.
-Your customers will make more informed dining choices, resulting in higher average check amounts.
-Whenever self-checkout kiosks are available as an alternative to waiting in line at a cashier check-out area, the potential for a lost sale is eliminated by offering a convenient self-service option as a faster alternative.
+As a result of not rushing, customers are more careful to view the menu choices, looking at modifiers and side dishes, and consider upselling and cross-selling suggestions.
+Your customers will make better dining choices, resulting in higher average check amounts.
+Whenever self-checkout kiosks are available as an alternative to waiting in line at a cashier check-out area, you eliminate the potential losing of the sale by offering a convenient self-service option as a faster alternative.
 For this reason, many cafeterias place their Kiosks where customers may get in and out quickly or near grab-and-go selections.

 Better Operational Efficiency

-The ability to manage and populate your kiosk menus and prices from a centralized location should be easy for you and your cafeteria team.
+The ability to manage and populate your kiosk menus and prices from a single location should be easy for you and your cafeteria team.
 Menu and price changes should be available immediately.
-Suppose you’re managing both self-service kiosk menus and cashier-operated menus.
-In that case, the ability to manage both groups of menus from the same centralized location is ideal for greater control and operational efficiency.
+Suppose you’re managing both self-service kiosk menus and register menus.
+In that case, the ability to manage both groups of menus from the same location is ideal for greater control and operational efficiency.

 Author: Blake Bell